NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 # Spark Qualification tool

-The Qualification tool analyzes event logs generated from CPU based Spark applications to determine if the RAPIDS Accelerator for Apache Spark might be a good fit for GPU acceleration.
+The Qualification tool analyzes Spark events generated from CPU based Spark applications to determine if the RAPIDS Accelerator for Apache Spark might be a good fit for GPU acceleration.

 This tool is intended to give the users a starting point and does not guarantee the